 |

-Do not dismiss students at the close of a class
+Do not dismiss students at the close of a

-the spirit of Truth and Love, which heals the sick and the sinner. |
+accord with the spirit of Truth and Love, which heals the sick and the

 Weakness and guilt |

-A mental state of self-condemnation and guilt or a faltering
+A mental state of self-condemnation and guilt or a

-others' help.
+for others' help.
 "First cast out the beam out of thine own eye; and then shalt

 thou see clearly to cast out the mote out of thy brother's eye." |